 Theater 120.
 Set Design and Production.
-(EEC)
+(EE)

 Hands-on introduction to scene design and production.
-Overview of the history of scene design with emphasis on the process of creating a set from designer drawings and elevations.
+Overview of the elements of scene design with emphasis on the process of designing a set.
 Research, sketching, drafting, model building, color application, and actual set construction within a budget.
-Students required to understand and use all of the equipment in the theater as it pertains to the design.
-Work with the play's director using the Mitchell Performing Arts Center as the classroom.
-Final project is the set for the College play.
+Students required to understand and use all of the equipment in the theater as it pertains to the design and will work with the play's director using the Mitchell Performing Arts Center as the classroom and will participate as a member of the run-crew for the winter Bryn Athyn College production.
+Final project involves the construction of the actual set.
 Course may be repeated for credit.
+Credit variable.

 Theater 130.
 Set Design and Production.
-(EEC)
+(EE)